mirakc/mirakc/README.md

 stream which means that all TS packets from a tuner will be sent even though some of them don't need for playback.

+### Incompatibility of the `X-Mirakurun_Priority` header

+There are the following differences of the `X-Mirakurun_Priority` header between mirakc and Mirakurun:

+* Treated as 0 when the minimum value of `X-Mirakurun-Priority` headers is less than 0
+* Treaded as 128 when the maximum value of `X-Mirakurun-Priority` headers is greater than 0
+* Can grab a tuner which is used by other users regardless of their priorities if the priority is 128

 ## Limitations

 * `CS` and `SKY` channel types are not tested at all